DanielePalaia/aws-lambda/README.md

 GOPATH/bin/build-lambda-zip aws-lambda

 ### Create a lambda function
-in aws console create a lambda function and load the .zip just created
+in aws console create a lambda function and load the .zip just created </br>
+../../bin/build-lambda-zip aws-lambda properties.ini </br>

 ### Create a dynamodb table
 Create a simple dynamodb table and activate streams